 Having tied the knot in December of 2005, Clive and Anna Standish first separated in 2020, after 15 years of marriage.
 Upon their separation, the pair’s total marital assets were estimated to total just over £132.5 million.
 At the appeal hearing, Mr Standish’s lawyers argued that he had amassed the vast majority of this wealth prior to his marriage to Anna, given his long-term, highly successful career in finance.
 It was also revealed that, towards the end of their union, Mr Standish had transferred a significant portion of this wealth to his wife as part of an estate planning arrangement that was intended to maximise their children’s inheritance.

 Although the arrangement was never fully implemented, Anna Standish, who was represented by Baroness Shackleton of Paynes Hicks Beach, still described the recent ruling as “unfair”, creating “an extraordinary precedent” which she felt meant that she had “inferior ownership rights to [her] former husband”.
-Mrs Standish argued that the £80 million sum, which Mr Standish had transferred to her in 2017, was given as an irrevocable gift and was therefore considered by the High Court to have been ‘matrimonialised’, hence its inclusion when calculating the original settlement.
-However, Mr Standish’s lawyers were successful in rebutting this statement by reaffirming that the transfer of funds did not change the fact that these assets had been generated by Mr Standish prior to the marriage, therefore rendering them ‘non-matrimonial’.
+Mrs Standish argued that the £77 million sum, which Mr Standish had transferred to her in 2017, was given as an irrevocable gift and was therefore considered by the High Court to have been ‘matrimonialised’, hence its inclusion when calculating the original settlement.
+However, Mr Standish’s lawyers have rebutted this statement by reaffirming that the transfer of funds does not change the fact that these assets had been generated by Mr Standish prior to the marriage, therefore rendering them ‘non-matrimonial’.
+The final ruling, now set to take place in 2025, could have far reaching implications on future divorce settlements and how UK courts divide assets between both parties.

 At Grayfords, we understand that it can be incredibly difficult to reach an agreement on how to part ways with an ex-partner, fiancé, or spouse, particularly when finances are involved.
 Our expert solicitors have a wealth of experience in dealing with complex financial arrangements and are also highly skilled in related areas of family law – including child arrangements, injunctions, and international family matters.
 Our work also accounts for the emotional and psychological toll that facing family conflicts can take, and we pride ourselves in being able to provide a holistic approach to client care that is designed to fully support clients as we guide them through legal procedure.
 If you are considering a divorce or are having difficulty with another family matter, then don’t hesitate to call us today and book your free consultation to find out more about how we can help.